godisreal/evac-prt5-tool/README.md

 # evac-prt5-tool

-##Read evac prt5 data
+## Read evac prt5 data
+Run a fds+evac case by using either fds5 or fds6, and ensure you get a .prt5 evac data file.
+Then run the python script as below
-python readprt_evac.py filename.prt5
+python readprt_evac.py data.prt5

-##Visualize evac prt5 data
+## Visualize evac prt5 data
-Run a fds case by using the latest version of official fds (fds6.7), and ensure you get a .prt5 evac data file which is named by CHID_evac_0001.prt5.
-Then run the python script as below python main.py filename.fds
+Run a fds+evac case by using the latest version of official fds (fds6.7), and ensure you get a .prt5 evac data file which is named by CHID_evac_0001.prt5.
+Then run the python script as below
+python main.py filename.fds

 Here filename.fds is the input file of fds, by which CHID_evac_0001.prt5 is generated.